wp-plugins/simple-e-commerce-shopping-cart/SimpleEcommCart/readme.txt

 2. Does this plugin have shopping cart functionality?
 Yes.
 3. Can the shopping cart be added to any posts or pages ?
 Yes.
 4. Does this plugin has multiple currency support?
 Yes.
-5. Is the 'Add to Cart' button customizable?
+5. Is the "Add to Cart" button customizable?
 Yes.
 6. Can the shopping cart be added to any Post, Page or Sidebar?
 Yes.
 7. Does this plugin support multiple currencies?
 Yes.

-8. Is the ‘Add to Cart’ button customizable?
+8. Is the "Add to Cart" button customizable?
 Yes.
 9. Will this plugin work with my existing theme?
 Yes (but may require some styling to make it match nicely.)